 Yep: anthropomorphised animals really freak out the Chinese government.
 They felt that Lewis Carroll’s charming children’s fantasy novel, Alice’s Adventures in Wonderland, was an insult to humans, and would teach children “disastrous” things (i.e., that humans and animals are “on the same level”).
 Can you imagine?

 The U.S. got on board the banning train in the ’60s, albeit for different reasons: they believed the mushroom and hookah imagery would lure kids into the drug culture.
 Then, in the ’90s, New Hampshire banned the book (again!) for promoting “sexual fantasies and masturbation”. ???
-Even I don’t know how they got there… Seriously, read my full review here and see if you can figure it out.
+Even I don’t know how they got there… Read my full review of Alice’s Adventures In Wonderland here.

-All The King’s Men – Robert Penn Warren
+All The King’s Men by Robert Penn Warren

 Challenged in Dallas, Texas (1974)

 Reason Given: Depicting a “depressing view of life” and “immoral situations”

 God knows, we can’t have young adults exposed to a depressing view of life in literature!
 Especially not when it reflects immoral situations!
 How else will they learn that the real world is all sunshine and rainbows, and everyone does the right thing always?!
 We can hardly blame the good people of Dallas, Texas for challenging All The King’s Men, really.
 Read my full review of All The King’s Men here.

 Removed from classrooms in Miller, Missouri (1980)

 Reason Given: “It makes promiscuous sex look like fun”